fullstack-pw/cks/docs/roadmap.md

 ## Success Criteria

-The KillerKoda-Local project will be considered successful when:
+The cks-Local project will be considered successful when:

 1. **Technical Criteria**:
    - Platform can run 10+ concurrent lab environments